Log forwarding¶

 Specify services¶

-key to specify a list of services from which to collect logs.
+For each log target, use the services key to specify a list of services from which to collect logs.

-is not configured, no logs will be forwarded.
+If services is not configured, no logs will be forwarded.

 Tip: Use the special keyword

-to match all services, including services that might be added in future layers.
+allto match all services, including services that might be added in future layers.

-lists are appended.
-Prefix a service name with a minus (for example, -svc1
+When merging log targets, the services lists are appended.
+Prefix a service name with a minus (for example, -svc1) to remove a previously added service. -all will remove all services.

 Labels¶

-For all outgoing logs, Pebble will set a default label pebble_service
+For all outgoing logs, Pebble will set a default label pebble_service with the service name.

-section, you can optionally specify custom labels to be added to any outgoing logs.
+In the labels section, you can optionally specify custom labels to be added to any outgoing logs.

-, which will be interpolated using the environment variables for the corresponding service.
+The label values may contain $ENV_VARS, which will be interpolated using the environment variables for the corresponding service.